-From knitting in stripes or using a multicolored yarn to complex entrelac and intarsia knitting projects, there are lots of ways to brighten up your knitting that aren't necessarily difficult.
+From knitting in stripes or using a multicolored yarn to complex entrelac and intarsia knitting projects, there are lots of ways to brighten up your knitting that isn't necessarily difficult.

 Here's a look at some of them, along with patterns for you to try.

 Working with multicolored yarn is the easiest way to bring color to your projects because you don't even have to think about it; just keep knitting as normal.

 Whether the yarn is variegated (a series of colors that are often random) or self-striping, knitting a project with this kind of yarn makes it look much more complicated than it is and adds a bit of pizazz even to plain Stockinette Stitch.

 - Fingerless Gloves